Beowülf: Post-break up (1996–1999)

 In 1995, original bass player Paul Yamada died of a drug overdose and that had an effect on Dale Henderson, who decided he was over with Beowülf.
 He concentrated on another project, the band Kool-Whip.
 He called back Rowan and Sullivan (from the Un-Sentimental line-up) and added Gimmi on second guitar and the new band had a more hard rock sound.
 They played clubs and released two albums The Now, which was nominated for best rock album at the 2002 L.A.
-Music Awards, and Dirty Movie in 2007 produced by Grammy-winning producer/engineer Dennis MacKay.
+Music Awards, and Dirty Movie in 2007.

 Reunion (2000–present)

 Despite Kool-Whip's apparent success, Dale Henderson, purportedly struck with nostalgia and ready to play the old Beowülf songs again, the band returned to the name Beowülf and started touring again playing the Beowülf music, keeping the same personnel.
 They also re-released the first two LPs as one CD called The Re-Releases in 2004 on I Scream Records with one new track recorded in 2004.

 They started working on a new record, their second for I Scream, in 2005 while relentlessly touring Europe.
-Titled Westminster & 5th, it was released in April 2007 produced by Grammy-winning producer/engineer Dennis MacKay and featured Henderson, Rowan, Sullivan and former Strain 999 guitar player Stephen Crapia on guitar.
+Titled Westminster & 5th, it was released in April 2007 and featured Henderson, Rowan, Sullivan and former Strain 999 guitar player Stephen Crapia on guitar.

 Beowülf released their sixth studio album, Jesus Freak, in the summer of 2011.
 It was produced by frontman Dale Henderson and former Fear Factory guitarist/bassist Christian Olde Wolbers.
 They also announced that bassist Sean Otero had left Beowülf and was briefly replaced by former Suicidal Tendencies bassist Louiche Mayorga.

 As of September 2011, according to Beowülf's official website, Mayorga is no longer in the band and his replacement is former Fear Factory member Christian Olde Wolbers.
 In 2015, Neighborhood Watch guitarist Mark Conway joined the band replacing Stephen Crapia.
 In 2016 guitarist Mark Conway was replaced by original Beowulf member Mike Jensen.
 In 2019 bass player Christian Olde Wolbers was replaced by Thad Coleman.

 Mike Jensen died from an apparent heroin overdose on February 13, 2020 and was replaced by former Strain 999 and Beowulf member Stephen Crapia.
 In 2021 bass player Thad Coleman was replaced by former Strain 999 and Neighborhood Watch bass player Brian Fortenberry.

 In 2022 drummer Rich Rowan was replaced by Abimael Cruz.

-Beowulf will release their seventh studio album titled “The Blood Iz on Your Handz”, set for release in early 2023, engineered and produced by Billy Graziadei from the New York hardcore band Biohazard, recorded at Firewater studios in Los Angeles, California.
-2023 tour dates pending.
-This will be followed by Beowulf√ eighth studio album titled “Praize the Lowered” set for release in 2025.
+Beowulf will release their seventh studio album titled “The Blood Iz on Your Handz”, set for release in 2025, engineered and produced by Billy Graziadei from the New York hardcore band Biohazard, recorded at Firewater studios in Los Angeles, California.
+It will be their final album with Dale Henderson due to his death on May 13, 2025, at the age of 59, leaving the future of the band unknown.